-(6) Patching
+(5) Patching

-Assignment is made by selecting a source, and an input, and selecting Patch.
+Assignment is made by selecting a source, and an input or output, and selecting Patch.

-The input source label will appear in the channel input label field and on the fader on the console (if that input, 1 or 2, is selected on the Input/Output panel).
-By selecting the label cell on the screen, the input name can be edited.
+The input source label will appear in the channel input label field and on the fader on the console (if that input, 1 or 2 is currently selected on the Input/Output panel).
+By selecting the label cell on the screen, the input name can be edited using the keyboard.
 The new name is stored with the channel input and replaces the source label on the fader display.

-Once patches are made, they can be removed when selected by clicking REMOVE.
-Connections can be moved between channel inputs when selected using the MOVE FROM button.
-The Input 1 or 2 field will be highlighted and the PATCH, REMOVE and MOVE FROM buttons will be replaced with MOVE TO, and CAN-CEL.
+Remove Once patches are made, they can be removed when selected by selecting REMOVE.
+Connections can be moved between channel inputs when selected using the MOVE Move FROM button.
+The Input 1 or 2 field will be highlighted and the PATCH, REMOVE and From MOVE FROM buttons will be replaced with MOVE TO, and CANCEL.
 Upon selection of a new patch point, pressing MOVE TO will move the connection.
 CANCEL will cancel the operation.

-Multiple Patching - It is possible to patch regions of sources.
+Multiple Patching - It is possible to patch regions of sources to a region of inputs.

 - Select a list of input ports using the trackball by dragging down the column

-- Select the fader to start patching to
+- Select the fader to start patching to.

 - Select Patch